Saint-logo3.png

 Card sorting

-To get an idea of how users organize information, an open card sort was conducted to find key categories for the website.
-I had 4 participants sort out 30 pieces of clothing in an open card sorting to see how they would categorize the pieces.
-My findings were:
+To understand how users organize information, I conducted an open card sorting exercise to identify key categories for the website.
+Four participants sorted 30 pieces of clothing to determine how they would categorize them.
+Here are my findings:

-• Mostly separated into section you would place the item on your body.
+• Mostly separated into sections, you would place the item on your body.

 • Potential category names for the grouping.